 While the Federal Aviation Administration controls the regulation of some child safety seats, acceptable carry-on size is determined by the airlines alone.
 Don't let a false claim of "FAA-approved luggage" be a factor in determining what you buy.

 Instead, check the policies of the individual airlines.
 Most allow for one carry-on and one personal item, such as a purse or laptop bag.

 Remember that bin sizes vary, and older planes and small commuter carriers may not have as much storage space as newer or larger airplanes.
-US Airways Express passengers, for example, are allowed one personal item, and carry-ons are tagged and put in the cargo bin during the flight.
+On those flights, you might be allowed to keep one personal item with you, while your carry-on is tagged and put in the cargo bin for the flight.

 Traveling outside the U.S.?
 Remember non-domestic airlines often have smaller carry-on dimensions.

 Weight: Does Your Carry-On Bag Need a Slim-Down?

 Though a few U.S. airlines have a carry-on weight limit of 40 pounds, many don't specify how heavy your bag can be.
 When traveling outside of the United States, keep in mind that airlines often have smaller weight limits for carry-ons — and these rules are enforced.

 Shifting excess weight to another suitcase might help, but there's likely a fee for overweight checked items as well.